 Gently knead again and allow to rest another 10 or more minutes.

 Knead, rest, repeat for a total of 4-5 times.
+The dough is ready when you touch it and it almost but not completely springs back.

 Sprinkle some of the remaining half a cup flour on your work surface.
-Turn the dough from the bowl onto the floured surface and divide into two equal parts.
+Turn the risen dough from the bowl onto the floured surface and divide into two equal parts.
 Roll each part into a rectangle.
 Roll like a swiss roll or chapati.
 Repeat with second part of dough.

 Arrange seam side down on a baking tray that’s been sprinkled with flour.
 Leave enough room for both loaves to expand.